<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Time clock

 On top of that, it offers client acquisition features - such as ‘Lead Management’ and ‘Proposals’.
-Making it a good allrounder for projects of varying sizes.
+Making it a good allrounder for tasks of varying sizes.

 • Offers client acquisition features